Where to Go, What to Know, How to Get There

-As the university continues refining plans to transition back to (mostly) in-person instruction for fall 2021 (see tl;dr of the news with proposed vaccination policy), there will be plenty of new announcements, in-person activities, and processes to track.
+As the university continues refining plans to transition back to (mostly) in-person instruction for fall 2021 (see the latest on the vaccination policy), there will be plenty of new announcements, in-person activities, and processes to track.
 Since taking part in community health practices and being aware of changes will affect how student and public spaces are able to open (and stay open) around campus, it will be important to be involved and engaged at the personal level.
 This article is designed as a roadmap to help you stay on top of new announcements, critical updates, and ways you can develop many different facets of your life as a student at Berkeley.

 Staying in Touch – Social, Emails, Websites, and Tools!